-- Check Payable to: This is the full name of the claimant or the claimant’s company (if applicable).
+- Check Payable To: This is the full name of the claimant or the claimant’s company (if applicable).

 Step 3 – Exceptions (Optional)

 If the waiver does not affect anything specifically (such as certain contract rights), the exception(s) should be written on the first line.
-On the next line, type the amount ($) of any claims that are under dispute.
+On the next line, enter the amount ($) of any claims that are under dispute.
 If there are none, the line can be left blank.

 Step 4 – Signature